denHoed-Lab/Zebrafish_image_analysis_T2D/README.md

    ```
 4. **Run time**:
    On a computer with a Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz processor, 32GB RAM and 11GB graphics card,
-   it takes 15min to run the analysis on three samples from the test data.
+   it takes ~15min to analyze the three samples in the test data.

 6. **Average time to run the analysis per sample and per model**:
   Image Type  Time per Image